-Dr Sharron Flahive is the current Chief Medical Officer for the Waratahs.
-Sharron is the longest serving member of the Waratahs staff looking after the team for more than 19 years!
+Dr Sharron Flahive is the current Chief Medical Officer for the Wallaroos Rugby Union Team and completed her tenure as the Chief Medical Officer for the NSW Waratahs this year.
+Sharron is the longest serving member of the Waratahs staff looking after the team for 20years!

 Dr Sharron Flahive may have wide recognition from her long term involvement with the NSW Waratahs but her work transcends the sporting spectrum from the first time or recreational sportsperson to the professional athlete.
 Her speciality is being able to assist all patients return to fitness and to resume normal participation in their work and life without pain and dysfunction (irrespective of their level of activity).

 Patients of Sharron will note two features of her treatment.
 Firstly, that each patient is an individual that needs to be managed on an individual basis.
 Secondly, some patients do require further specialist investigation.
 It is the identification of the very best specialist medical talent for that patient's particular ailment in a timely manner that is critical.
 In all instances, a carefully calibrated management program designed for the individual and managed by the best medical care is what makes the difference in a patient making their best possible recovery.
 She transfers the principles of elite athlete injury prevention and rehabilitation to recreational athletes of all ages.

 Pain from injury is seldom discerning.
 In time, neither the young nor the old outwit its unwelcomed embrace.
 It greets the genders with the precision of utmost political correctness.
 Weekend warriors, elite and professional athletes are all welcomed with equal enthusiasm.
 Not being able to exercise or work due to pain from injury is frustrating to us all ... irrespective of whether you are a recreational walker or a budding professional athlete.